Blood Brothers

 This event has ended

-Few musicals have received quite such acclaim as the multi-award winning BLOOD BROTHERS.
-Bill Kenwright’s production surpassed 10,000 performances in London’s West End, one of only three musicals ever to achieve that milestone.
+Few musicals have received quite such acclaim as the multi-award winning Blood Brothers.
+Bill Kenwright’s production surpassed 10,000 performances in London’s West End, one of only five musicals ever to achieve that milestone.
+It has been affectionately christened the ‘Standing Ovation Musical’, as inevitably it “brings the audience cheering to its feet and roaring its approval” (The Daily Mail).

 Date: